bgoonz/gists-revamp/_CURRENT/6af1b7b3/alt-web-dev-setup.md

 #### Linux

 The [Ubuntu wiki](https://help.ubuntu.com/community/PostgreSQL) can help.
-See especially "Alternative Server Setup".
+See especially “Alternative Server Setup”.

 ### After installation

 Close and reopen your terminal to gain access to the `psql` command.
-Let's try it out.
+Let’s try it out.

     # open the PostgreSQL CLI
     psql